 Visit the Occupational Medicine MSc course page for further details on our postgraduate awards.

 Although the course is offered mainly via distance learning, CPD Diploma students are required to attend at the University on two separate days for examinations and lectures.
-For the intake starting on September 1 2016, attendance will be required on:
+For the intake starting in April 2019, attendance will be required on:

 What our students say